Raphaelogbodo/Graph-Neural-Network-for-Ionic-Liquids-and-Deep-Eutectics-Solvent-Property-Prediction/README.md

-# Graph-Neural-Network-for-Ionic-Liquids-and-Deep-Eutectics-Solvent-Property-Prediction
+# Graph Neural Network for Ionic Liquids and-Deep Eutectics Solvent Property Prediction - A Cheminformatics Study
 A Deep Learning Framework for Predicting Physicochemical Properties of Ionic Liquids and Deep Eutectic Solvents using Message Passing Neural Networks (NNConv)

-## 🌍 Overview
+## Overview

 This project focuses on developing a **Graph Neural Network (GNN)** model based on the **Neural Network Convolution (NNConv)** architecture for the **prediction of key physicochemical properties of Ionic Liquids (ILs)**.